 The Czechs have made sure not to ignore the advantages of mobile commerce either, with it now making up 54% (or 2.4 billion euros in sales) of e-commerce within the country.

 Despite all this, there are still some problems the Czech Republic will face.
 Cash is currently the most popular way to make payments within the country, making up 45% of transactions, which puts the country behind many other markets in that area.
 Focusing purely on cash will limit merchants when it comes to matters such as payment delays or additional required costs.

 Whilst credit cards aren’t very popular, debit cards have shown some usage with an annual growth rate of 19.2%, making it apparent they will be seen as a fine second option when some businesses need more flexibility than cash-only payments.

-Despite having some problems to tackle, this rising star nation in e-commerce seems set to show how well a small nation can function in the market with the proper steps in internalising it in the most efficient manner.
+Despite having some problems to tackle, this rising star nation in European e-commerce seems set to show how well a small nation can function in the market with the proper steps in internalising it in the most efficient manner.

 Discover how you can benefit from taking payments online via an e-commerce store.